srydell/archInstall/README.md

 $ sudo hwclock --systohc
 ```

 A nice way of keeping track of this is by enabling it to run every time a network interface is available.
-For NetworkManager, the hooks are called dispatcher scripts, so lets enable them to launch at boot (`--now` starts the service now aswell).
+For NetworkManager, the hooks are called dispatcher scripts, so lets enable them to launch at boot (`--now` starts the service aswell).

 ```shell
 $ systemctl enable --now NetworkManager-dispatcher.service